JavaScriptKC/workshop-exercises/movies-analyzer/README.md

 ### Step 3

 POST a JavaScript Array containing the results of Step 2 for verification.
 Here's an example with just one entry.
-Make sure to POST every entery.
+Make sure to POST every entry.

 ```
 [{